edgedb/edgedb/docs/guides/migrations/guide.rst

 stop the process.

-If you are curious what is happening as EdgeDB Watch does its thing, try the following query after you have made some changes:
+If you are curious what is happening as EdgeDB Watch does its thing, try the following query after you have made some changes.
+It will return a few lists of applied migrations, grouped by the way they were generated.

 .. code-block::